Position your company to survive and thrive, no matter what comes your way, with the five-step risk management lifecycle.

 1. Risk identification

-First, you need to take stock of the threats your company faces.
+First, you need to assess the threats your company faces.
 The specific risks will depend on your company and business processes, but there are several common classifications:

 To get the most comprehensive picture of your risk landscape, you’ll want to gather unique perspectives from across the organization.
 For example, say your company does long-haul trucking.
-Your drivers will have an acute sense of what can go wrong on the road but little visibility into office-side problems.
-Likewise, your logistics team will understand centralized risks but only have a vague sense of what drivers deal with.
+Your drivers will have an acute sense of what can go wrong on the road, but little visibility into office-side problems.
+Likewise, your logistics team will understand centralized risks but will only have a vague sense of what drivers face.
+Also, be sure to include third-party data when identifying risks to capture vendor and supply chain exposures.

 2. Risk analysis

-Next, you’ll analyze your identified risks.
+Next, you’ll analyze the risks you identified.
 There are two key factors to consider for each threat:

 A good example of risk assessment is extreme weather.
 Most companies deal with it, be it hurricanes, tornadoes, or winter storms.
 And as Jonathan Erdman, Senior Digital Meteorologist at the Weather Channel, points out, risk analysis is critical to proper preparation.